 With both the RACGP and RANZCOG recommending that providers offer carrier screening to their patients who are family planning, the impetus to inform patients about carrier screening has never been greater.

-of people screened by Eugene are found to be carriers of at least one disease.
+of people screened by Eugene are found to be carriers of at least one condition.

-of babies born with an inherited genetic disease had no family history of it.
+of babies born with an inherited genetic condition had no family history of it.

 of carrier couples are missed when only screened for CF and SMA3.